-1-2-09 Predict and Prepare
+2-17-17 Predict and Prepare

 Some things are predictable.
 We should prepare for those things.
 For example: after a long day at school, children are tired, cranky and very hungry.
 They need healthy snacks, a smile, a listening ear and fresh air waiting for them when they get home.
 Some children will need quiet time, for chilling out, a little down time.
 That has to be watched, though, so that it is in balance and not a total escape from dealing with life.
-Let them rest and the stories will come later, probably at bedtime.
+Let them rest and the stories will come later, probably at bedtime or when riding in the car.
 Sound familiar?
 So, you see; we can prepare for the predictable, especially when we have had the opportunity to learn from experience.